isabella232/linnullmann/readme.md

-# The New Dynamic Hugo Starter
+# The New Dynamic

-This is a starter repo for The New Dynamic's web projects.
-Do with as you wish, but keep in mind that everything here is designed for our internal workflow.
+This repo uses the following technologies:

 We use a [Changelog](https://github.com/theNewDynamic/hugo-starter/blob/master/CHANGELOG.md) on all of our projects.
 Please see that file for updates.